neo4j-partners/neo4j-databricks-demo/README.md

 2. Use Genie to check their current stock holdings
 3. Identify the gap and suggest potential investment opportunities

+**Sample Natural Language Queries**:
+- "Show me customers interested in renewable energy and tell me if they own any renewable energy stocks"
+- "Which customers have expressed interest in ESG investing but don't have ESG funds in their portfolios?"
+- "Find customers who mentioned real estate investing in their profiles and show me their current investment positions"
+- "Are there any customers talking about technology stocks in their profiles who don't actually own any?"

 ### 2. Risk Profile Mismatch
 **Question**: "Which customers have 'aggressive' risk profiles but conservative portfolio compositions?"